1jour1vin

 Nose

 Aromas of exotic fruits (from the muscat-like Chardonnay) with a hint of lemon.
-The muscat-like character of the wine disappears with age, giving way to the terroir with salty and chalky notes.
+The wine’s muscat-like character fades with age, giving way to the terroir with salty and chalky notes

 Serve